0mlml/vasara/README.md

 # Vasara
 A little modal window UI framework in JS.
 See `index.html` and `demo.js` for an example usage.
-Screenshots from this demo are used in the readme
+Screenshots from [this demo](http://www.mlml.dev/vasara/) are used in the readme
+### !!!
+Under heavy development, expect breaking API changes and bugs !!!

 ## Usage